DanielHashmi/PyEpicOdyssey/OpAgentsOlympus/OpAgentLoop.md

 ## 2️⃣ **Turn Counter & Max Turns Check 🔢**

 * The loop starts with turn number `0` and adds `1` each time.
-* If the turns go over your max setting, it stops and raises an error saying “too many turns.”
+* If the turn goes over your max setting, it raises an error and stops execution.

 ---